hash3liZer/WiFiBroot/README.md

                         it is captured
         --newhandshake  Capture new handshake discard
                         previous one
-        --deauth        Number of Deauth Frames to Send.
+        --deauth        Number of deauthentication packets
+                        to send.
 Default: 32
     -p, --passwords     Comma Seperated list of passwords instead of dictionary
     -d, --dictionary    Use this dictionary instead of